 Because the term “Financial Advisor” has no standard definition and is unregulated, we hesitate to use the term at Milestone Financial Planning.
 However, because the term is so widely used and searched for by our prospective clients, we feel it is worth providing some context and discussion about it.

 Milestone Financial Planning believes that we have a constant fiduciary obligation to all of our clients.
 Milestone Financial Planning is a Registered Investment Adviser with the SEC and all of our advisers are registered as Investment Advisor Representatives.
-We meet the SEC’s definition of Fiduciary.
+We strive to meet the SEC’s definition of Fiduciary.

 Milestone Financial Planning is “fee-only” and does not receive commissions for any advice that we give to our clients.
 The term “fee-only” means that we are paid directly by our clients on a transparent and pre-defined payment arrangement.
 This type of arrangement reduces conflicts of interest because advice is not driven by commission potential.
 Our advisors are members of the leading fee-only professional association, the National Association of Personal Financial Advisors (NAPFA), and adhere to NAPFA’s very strong Code of Ethics.